m-daniela/chat-app/Notes/work.md

 - [A Formal Security Analysis of the Signal Messaging Protoco](https://eprint.iacr.org/2016/1013.pdf)
 - [Hecar Lexicon: What Is the Signal Encryption Protocol?](https://www.wired.com/story/signal-encryption-protocol-hacker-lexicon/)
 - https://en.wikipedia.org/wiki/Montgomery_curve
-- [A Formal Security Analysis of the Signal Messaging Protocol](./Notes/PDF/Papers/../../../PDF/Papers/Signal/16.%2019.%20A%20Formal%20Security%20Analysis%20of%20the%20Signal%20Messaging%20Protocol%20-%202016-1013.pdf) - notes on how the protocol works
+- [A Formal Security Analysis of the Signal Messaging Protocol](./PDF/Papers/Signal/16.%2019.%20A%20Formal%20Security%20Analysis%20of%20the%20Signal%20Messaging%20Protocol%20-%202016-1013.pdf) - notes on how the protocol works

-- apps: Signal, Whatsapp, Facebook Messenger
+- apps: Signal, Whatsapp, Facebook Messenger, Wire
 - combines
   - double ratchet algo
   - prekey bundle